Data Study

 Band rebalance

-Rebalance only if an asset drifts beyond a threshold (example: ±5 percentage points).
+Rebalance only when an asset drifts beyond a threshold — example: plus or minus 5 percentage points from target.

-• Cashflows first: new monthly contributions are used to reduce drift before selling anything.
+• Cashflows first: new monthly contributions are directed to the underweight asset before any selling.

-• Costs matter: frequent tiny trades can lose to spreads/FX even if the rule is “smart.”
+• Costs matter: frequent small trades can lose to FX spreads and commissions even when the rebalancing rule is theoretically optimal.

 Allocation drift: equity weight over time